Skip to main content

 Cookie settings

-We are committed to working with research leaders to gain the most impactful scientific insights from our data.
-We wish to harness their cutting edge scientific approaches to provide novel findings that may help us improve our services and that may be of benefit to the wider sector.
-In particular, we are developing partnerships with researchers across several fields of expertise, including mental health, psychology, psychiatry, neuroscience, computer science including data science and artificial intelligence, linguistics, and public involvement and engagement.
+We’re committed to collaborating with research leaders to extract impactful scientific insights from our data.
+Our aim is to use cutting-edge approaches to improve our services and benefit the wider sector.
+We’re building partnerships across fields such as mental health, psychology, psychiatry, neuroscience, data science, artificial intelligence, linguistics, and public engagement.

-We currently have academic partnerships with the Institute of Global Health Innovation at Imperial College London, as well as Imperial’s EPSRC Centre for Mathematics of Precision Healthcare, and Data Science Institute.
+We currently partner with the Institute of Global Health Innovation (IGHI) at Imperial College London, as well as Imperial’s EPSRC Centre for Mathematics of Precision Healthcare.
+We're expanding these partnerships with institutions and researchers in multiple fields.

 “The exciting partnership between the Institute of Global Health Innovation and Mental Health Innovations provides a unique opportunity to identify trends and harness the power of these digital tools to help shape the provision of these critical services.”